pfSense Software as an Access Point¶

 - Hide SSID

 Normally the AP will broadcast its SSID so that clients can locate and associate with it easily.
 This is considered by some to be a security risk, announcing to all who are listening that a wireless network is available, but in most cases the convenience outweighs the (negligible) security risk.
 The benefits of disabling SSID broadcasting are overblown by some, as it does not actually hide the network from anyone capable of using many freely available wireless security tools that easily find such wireless networks.
-For our conference room AP, we will leave this unchecked to make it easier for meeting attendees to find and use the service.
+For the conference room AP, this example leaves the option unchecked to make it easier for meeting attendees to find and use the service.

 Wireless Encryption (WPA)¶